taw00/dashcore-rpm/documentation/howto.secure-your-dash-masternode.md

 ...

 Let's rate limit traffic to those ports to reduce abuse.
-SSH and cockpit, if those services were added really need to be rate limited.
+SSH and cockpit, if those services were added they really need to be rate limited.
 You would probably want to rate limit 80 and 443, for example, if this were a webserver (but using more liberal values).
 Masternodes _probably_ don't need to be rate limited since they are filtered at the protocol level, but that is something to consider in the future.

-_Note: It does not hurt to leave in the cockpit rate limiting.
-If you turn on cockpit in the future, the rule will be already enabled._
+> **Note:** `--add-service`, `--add-rich-rule`, `--add-port` &mdash; all of
+> these open up ports to the world (unless explicitely IP limiting).
+I
+> emphasize this point because I don't want people to think that
+> `--add-rich-rule` alone will not open up a port.
+It will.

 ```
 # Rate limit incoming ssh and cockpit traffic to 10 requests per minute
 sudo firewall-cmd --permanent --add-rich-rule='rule service name=ssh limit value=10/m accept'
-sudo firewall-cmd --permanent --add-rich-rule='rule service name=cockpit limit value=10/m accept'
+#sudo firewall-cmd --permanent --add-rich-rule='rule service name=cockpit limit value=10/m accept'
 # Rate limit incoming dash node (and masternode) traffic to 100 requests per minute
 # ...note: I am currently experimenting with these.
 sudo firewall-cmd --permanent --add-rich-rule='rule service name=dashcore-node limit value=100/m accept'
-sudo firewall-cmd --permanent --add-rich-rule='rule service name=dashcore-node-testnet limit value=100/m accept'
+#sudo firewall-cmd --permanent --add-rich-rule='rule service name=dashcore-node-testnet limit value=100/m accept'
 ```

 We're done with the configuration!
 That --permanent switch in those commands